sokuenryan/authpass/README.md

 ![AI-Sketch](./public/AI-sketch.png)
 # AuthPass

-AuthPass is a boiler plate package for easily integrating **Firebase authentication** into your React applications.
-It provides a simple setup for user authentication with a login and registration page.
+AuthPass is a boiler plate set-up using Firebase Authentication providing a simple setup for user authentication with a pre-built login and registration page.

 ## Features

 - **Firebase Authentication**: Seamlessly integrate Firebase Auth for user authentication.
 - **Pre-configured Pages**: Includes pre-built pages for Login and Registration.
-- **Automatic File Setup**: Installing the npm package automatically downloads all necessary files into your project.

 Login Page
 ![Login](./public/login.png)